chai155/Comparing-two-images-of-the-same-size-Python/README.md

 # Fraunhofer_POC
-A python project which compares two images of the same size
+A python project which compares two images of the same size without using PIL or Pillow

-Please map the images that you would like to compare in the python code accordingly.
+To compare the images, please map the images that you would like to compare in the python code accordingly.